clearlinux/clear-linux-documentation/source/clear-linux/get-started/compatibility-check.rst

 .. _compatibility-check:

-Check system compatibility with Clear Linux OS for Intel® Architecture
+Check processor and EFI firmware compatibility with Clear Linux OS for Intel® Architecture
 ======================================================================

 Follow the instructions below to determine if your target system is capable of